reeeeedmil/zapisky/TVY/booleova_algebra/logicke_funkce/AND.md

 #booleova_algebra
 # Logická funkce AND
-Funkce OR funguje jako logický součin.
+Funkce AND funguje jako logický součin.
 - $Y = A * B$
 Pravdivostní tabulka AND pro 3 vstupy: